 Generic steps to analyse Client-side result:

-- Validate the SLA/NFR: Check whether defined SLA (service level agreement) or NFR (Non-functional requirement) has been met or not?
+- Validate the SLA/NFR: Check whether the defined SLA (service level agreement) or NFR (Non-functional requirement) has been met or not.
 This validation approach will give you a high-level idea of the pass/fail status of the test.

 - Merge the graphs: Start the investigation by merging the client-side result graphs.
 Generally, an error graph is merged with Response Time, Throughput and TPS graph.
 In this step, you need to focus on the time period when the error appeared and note down the behaviour of the application during that period.